What's it ALL about?

 My mom used to say, “Well, that beats all!” when she heard an amazing story.
 And her “all tuckered out” comment acknowledged the child who had used up all her energy.

-Preparing to run a race or just leave for church, we hear “All set?”
+Preparing to run a race or just leaving for church, we hear “All set?”
 “All ready?”
 And if you’re not, you might be scrambling to put your shoes on in the car.

 When someone is indecisive or can’t seem to get his act together we say he’s all over the map.
 However someone who says he’s “all in” has determined to make a firm commitment.